-Cooking is the primary cause of residential fires in the U.S., killing more than 200 people annually.
+Cooking is the primary cause of residential fires in the U.S., killing more than 400 people annually, and injuring over 4,500.

 - Wear short or tight-fitting sleeves when cooking.
-Floor-length robes and floppy slippers are hazardous in the kitchen - Always watch food being heated.
-The leading cause of home cooking fires and injuries is unattended cooking. - Use the proper size burner.
+Floor-length robes and floppy slippers are hazardous in the kitchen. - Always watch food being heated.

+The leading cause of home cooking fires and injuries is unattended cooking.

+- Use the proper size burner.
 The exposed part of a larger burner could ignite your clothing. - Do not pick up a hot pan unless you have an insulated spot where you can put it easily. - Always keep dry potholders or mitts handy to hold hot objects.
-Wet holders carry the heat to your hand. - ◆ Use potholders or mitts, not towels, to handle food in the oven, and to remove items from the stove or microwave. - Do not place potholders, plastic utensils, towels, or unnecessary items near the stove.

-- When lifting a lid from a pan, tilt the far side up first so the steam will be directed away from your face and hands. - Keep a pot lid near the stove.
-If a grease fire starts on the stove, use the lid as a shield and slide it over the fire.
+Wet holders carry the heat to your hand. - Use potholders or mitts, not towels, to handle food in the oven, and to remove items from the stove or microwave. - Do not place potholders, plastic utensils, towels or unnecessary items near the stove. - When lifting a lid from a pan, tilt the far side up first so the steam will be directed away from your face and hands. - Keep a pot lid near the stove.
+If a grease fire starts on the stove, use the lid as a shield and slide the lid over the fire.
 If a grease fire starts in the oven, close the oven door.
-Be sure to turn off the heat. - ◆ Keep a fire extinguisher handy.
+Be sure to turn off the heat. - Keep a fire extinguisher handy.
 An "ABC" type is most practical for home use.
 Check its pressure gauge regularly.
-Know how to use it. - After cooking, make sure all knobs are turned completely off. - Use microwave-safe containers for microwave cooking.
+Know how to use it.

+- After cooking, make sure all knobs are turned completely off. - Use microwave-safe containers for microwave cooking.

-Getting Right to the Point
+Getting Right To The Point

 Fires and burns may cause more serious injuries, but cuts are the most common kitchen injury.

-More than 400,000 emergency room visits occur each year in the U.S. due to injuries associated with knives.
+In fact, more than 400,000 emergency room visits occur each year in the U.S. due to injuries associated with knives.

-- ◆ There's no such thing as an "all-purpose" knife.
-Buy a size and style of knife appropriate to the kind of cutting you intend to do. - Always use a sharp knife and a cutting board that provides a clean, flat surface.
-A dull knife requires a lot of pressure, so it's more likely to slip and cut someone. - Angle knives downward when you cut, and always cut away from your fingers. - Hold food down with your knuckles to prevent cutting a finger. - Have a special rack or compartment for storing knives. - ◆ Wash and dry knives and put them away immediately.
-Don't leave knives to soak in soapy water you may find them the hard way.
+- There is no such thing as an "allpurpose" knife.
+Purchase the size and style appropriate for the kind of cutting you intend to do. - Always use a sharp knife and a cutting board that provides a clean, flat surface.
+A dull knife requires a lot of pressure, so it is more likely to slip and cut someone. - Angle knives down when you cut, and cut away from your fingers. - Hold food down with your knuckles to prevent cutting a finger. - Have a special rack or compartment to store knives. - Wash and dry knives and put them away immediately.
+Don't leave knives to soak in soapy water.
+You may find them the hard way.■

-Ladder Tips (Climber Falls!)
+Ladder Tips (Climber Falls)

-Man, what a great day to patch that loose shingle at the base of the chimney: sun's out, not a cloud in the sky, light breeze, high of eighty-seven degrees.
-Mick took the ladder from the garage, removed his shirt, and sent Carol shopping.
-Five minutes after she'd left he inadvertently knocked the ladder to the ground.
-Let's see-the wife and kids are gone, the neighbors are away on vacation, and Mick lives on a street where there's little traffic.
-Mick sat on the roof for four hours, which gave him plenty of time to fix the shingle-and get so badly blistered from the sun that he missed two days' work.
+Man!
+What a great day to patch that loose shingle at the base of the chimney.
+Sun's out, not a cloud in the sky, light breeze, high of 87 degrees.
+Mick took the ladder from the garage, removed his shirt, and shooed Carol shopping.
+Five minutes after she was gone, he knocked the ladder to the ground.
+Let's see.
+The wife and kids are gone.
+The neighbors are on vacation.
+Mick lives on a street where there is little traffic.
+Mick sat on the roof for four hours, which gave him plenty of time to fix the shingle, and get so badly blistered from the sun that he missed two days work.

-Annually, there are approximately 150,000 injuries associated with ladders.
+Annually, there are more than 150,000 injuries associated with ladders that require emergency room treatment.
 Most ladder incidents are caused by a loss of balance, or by a ladder's being placed on a slippery surface.
 Others are caused by sheer foolishness.
-Almost all of them could be avoided.
+Almost all of them could have been avoided.